Justintime50/python-template/README.md

 ### File configuration

 1. Configure the `setup.py` file
-1. Configure the `Makefile` targets
+1. Configure the `justfile` targets
 1. Update the name in the `LICENSE` or swap it out entirely
 1. Configure the `.github/workflows/build.yml` file
 1. Update the `CHANGELOG.md` with your own info